The Frankenstein 1931 Ultimate Guide evokes the brochure you might have bought at the cinema in 1931!

 LOW SHIPPING RATES FOR UNITED STATES AND UK ORDERS!

 This book, the second in the Classic Movie Monsters Collection, celebrates James Whale’s iconic 1931 production of Frankenstein, the film which catapulted Boris Karloff to international stardom overnight.
 Called simply Frankenstein 1931, it is beautifully written and illustrated with a wealth of stills and posters.
+This beautiful and unique publication is printed in rich full colour throughout – lending even black and white images a depth that’s hard to match – while the glorious matt cover features shimmering gloss highlights that add to its air of sophistication.

 Author and horror film historian Nige Burton traces the film’s shaky beginnings through to the cinematic masterpiece it became, looking at the source material and various stage and screen adaptations which led to the Frankenstein we know and love.
 Within these lovingly designed pages you’ll discover the backstory behind one of horror cinema’s all-time icons, as well as the diverse and often tragic histories of its key cast and crew members.